 The input images should be in different names.

-- The file name extension is not case sensitive.
+- The file name extension IS case sensitive.
 So,

 - There should be at least 3 valid image files.